What Is Aspiration?

-Anyone can get food go into their airway, but people who have trouble swallowing are more likely to have it happen.
-Difficulty swallowing (dysphagia) affects more than 15 million Americans.
-The problem can be temporary or part of a more serious condition.
+People who have a hard time swallowing are more likely to aspirate.
+More than 15 million Americans have trouble swallowing, called dysphagia.
+It can be temporary or part of a more serious condition.

-People who might aspirate often or have trouble swallowing include those who have had a stroke, the elderly, and people with developmental disabilities.
+People who might aspirate often or have problems swallowing include those who are older adults, who have had a stroke, and who have developmental disabilities.

-Sometimes there is no telltale sign food or liquid is going down the wrong way.
+Sometimes, there’s no clear sign that food or liquid is going down the wrong way.
 Because you don't notice it, you don't cough.
 But in most cases, you:

 - Cough while or after you eat or drink